RocketPy-Team/RocketPy/docs/user/environment/2-earth-models/topography.rst

 Find the launch site elevation
 ------------------------------

-Once we defined the topographic profile, we can find the launch site elevation
+Once the topographic profile is defined, we can find the launch site elevation

 .. jupyter-execute::